PII Jailbreaking in LLMs via Activation Steering Reveals Personal Information Leakage

 \section{Broader Impact and Ethics Statement}

 Our work could potentially be exploited by attackers to probe and extract personal information about data subjects.
-However, the primary motivation behind this research is to demonstrate a deep understanding of the memorization capabilities within LLMs.
-By uncovering the memorized information about data subjects, we aim to contribute to efforts that safeguard the rights of these individuals.
-We curate the data subjects by prompting GPT-4 using prompt in Appendix~\ref{tab:dataconstruction}.
-Furthermore, for ethical reasons, we anonymize both the data subject names and the LLM responses.
+However, the primary motivation behind this research is to highlight the risks associated with memorisation capabilities of LLMs.
+By uncovering the information memorised about data subjects, we aim to contribute to efforts that safeguard the rights of these individuals.